Regularity of the Scattering Matrix for Nonlinear Helmholtz Eigenfunctions: Microlocal analysis of the resolvents

 Noting that in these variables we have

-where $h_y$ is the Riemannian metric on the round sphere (or more generally on $\partial M$) at the point $y$.
-Apart from giving the obvious rewriting of the characteristic set as $\Sigma = \{ \nu^2 + \|\mu \|^2_{h_y^{-1}} = \lambda^2 \}$, it clarifies the behavior of the Hamilton vector field, which, recall, is defined with respect to arbitrary coordinates and their canonical dual coordinates to be
+where $| \mu |_h$ denotes the norm with respect to the dual of metric $h$ in the definition of the asymptotically conic metric $g$.
+Apart from giving the obvious rewriting of the characteristic set as $\Sigma = \{ \nu^2 + |\mu |_h^2 = \lambda^2 \}$, it clarifies the behavior of the Hamilton vector field, which, recall, is defined with respect to arbitrary coordinates and their canonical dual coordinates to be

 Scattering calculus propagation results are phrased in terms of the natural conformal rescaling (or reweighting) of this vector field, namely $\mathsf{H}_p := \langle z \rangle H_p,$ and with $p = \sigma_{2, 0}(H - \lambda^2)$, we obtain